-*Swamps and wetlands are their preferred home, although they can be found in any body of water.
+*Swamps and wetlands are gator’s preferred home, although they can be found in any body of water.

 *American Alligators prefer warm weather and warm water, which is why you see them more during Florida’s winter season.
 Summer is too hot.

 You will learn these facts and many more during the duration of your cruise!